karthikv1392/ML-SD/README.md

-# A machine learning-driven approach to service discovery for microservice architectures
+# A machine learning approach to service discovery for microservice architectures

 ## Installation :